Written by our amazing and loyal customer, iValue from Belgium

 The concept of ActiveCollab’s structure: “Project > Milestone > Task > Subtask” offers many advantages.
 As a user, you can apply this structure as you like.

 We chose to assign projects to every unique domain name or website we work on.
 Milestones are groups of services, such as web design and development, inbound marketing, advertising, social media marketing, etc. Tasks & subtasks are created for every aspect of the job: tasks are the overall actions and sub-tasks are supportive actions to a task.

 Structuring websites & campaigns with sometimes over 100 tasks, down to the smallest detail, works really well for us.
 I haven’t come across any platform that supports this philosophy that well.

 In AC, you can comment on everything: milestones, tasks, files, discussions.
 I guess that’s where the name Collab comes from.
 After testing a few other tools, we noticed it’s probably ‘commenting’ that really fires our team collaboration.

-Project managers and other roles with responsibility can set up reports to track time spent on projects, people’s activity, expenses, etc. Roles and permissions are flexible on project level so it’s clear who’s in charge of what.
+Project managers and other roles with responsibility can set up reports to track time spent on projects, people’s activity, expenses, etc. Roles and permissions are flexible on the project level, so it’s clear who’s in charge of what.

-We continuously have an eye on the funnel, number of leads in every stage.
+We continuously have an eye on the funnel, a number of leads in every stage.
 Comments act as a log of all communication.
-When sales is won, we move a task (which is the lead) to it’s own project and it’s history is never lost.
+When sales are won, we move a task (which is the lead) to its own project and its history is never lost.
 This proves how flexible AC can be set up.